 Preheat the oven to 180°C / 356°F.

-In a bowl add all spices, brewer's yeast, and 2 tbsp of water.
+In a bowl, add all spices, brewer's yeast, oil, and 2 tbsp of water.

-Add the beetroot wedges and toss until there is a nice coat of spice covering all beetroot pieces.
+Add the beetroot wedges and toss until the beetroot wedges are well coated in the spice mixture.
 Season with salt.

 You can serve it with coconut cream or any sauce you prefer.